This scenario explains the architecture and considerations to take into account when installing and configuring Jenkins.

-This architecture supports disaster recovery with Azure services but does not cover more advanced scale-out scenarios involving multiple masters or high availability (HA) with no downtime.
+This architecture supports disaster recovery with Azure services but does not cover more advanced scale-out scenarios involving multiple primaries or high availability (HA) with no downtime.
 For general insights about the various Azure components, including a step-by-step tutorial about building out a CI/CD pipeline on Azure, see Jenkins on Azure.

 The focus of this document is on the core Azure operations needed to support Jenkins, including the use of Azure Storage to maintain build artifacts, the security items needed for SSO, other services that can be integrated, and scalability for the pipeline.
 The architecture is designed to work with an existing source control repository.
 For example, a common scenario is to start Jenkins jobs based on GitHub commits.

 The architecture consists of the following components:

 Resource group.
 A resource group is used to group Azure assets so they can be managed by lifetime, owner, and other criteria.
 Use resource groups to deploy and monitor Azure assets as a group and track billing costs by resource group.
 You can also delete resources as a set, which is very useful for test deployments.

 Jenkins server.
 A virtual machine is deployed to run Jenkins as an automation server and serves as Jenkins Primary.
 To deploy this VM, use the solution template for Jenkins on Azure.
 Other Jenkins offerings are available in the Azure Marketplace.

 Nginx is installed on the VM to act as a reverse proxy to Jenkins.
 You can configure Nginx to enable SSL for the Jenkins server.